Resonance: Music For Orchestra Vol. 1

 It was released on CD and digital formats, as well as a limited edition 6 x 10" vinyl box set.
 Both the limited edition vinyl and iTunes digital versions have exclusive bonus tracks, both of songs originally from their previous album Transnational.

 It was VNV Nation's highest charting release at the time, reaching number 7 in the German charts (two weeks) and no. 73 in the Austrian charts (1 week), and number 3 (1 week) on Billboard's "Classical Crossover" Albums chart.

 Background

-On the 11th November 2012, VNV Nation played at the first Gothic meets Klassik in Leipzig.
+On 11 November 2012, VNV Nation played at the first Gothic meets Klassik in Leipzig.
 This set was accompanied by a full symphony orchestra.
 It marked the first time VNV Nation had done a set like this.
 The show was recorded for release, but the recorded audio was unusable.
 As a result, Ronan began work with the arranger, Conrad Oleak, on plans for an album, later titled Resonance, of VNV Nation songs, scored for orchestra.
 As well as the original eight songs performed, there were an additional five songs re-written for orchestra.
 The songs 'Nova (Largo)' and 'Teleconnect, Part 2' were recorded with a piano and string trio ensemble.

 The Deutsches Filmorchester Babelsberg was recorded in the Babelsberg Studios outside Berlin at the end of February 2015, the same studios where scores for films such as The Hunger Games: Mockingjay – Part 1 & Part 2.